 Despite this, Morpheus’ classic line has been repurposed and given variance by reactionaries as a rhetorical right-wing recruiting tool.
 And these reactionaries have ranged from Men’s Rights Activists, “The Way of Men” author Jack Donovan, posters in Incel forums like 4Chan’s /r9k/ and supporters of Donald Trump’s presidency.
 Lily Wackowski cussed out Elon Musk and Ivanka Trump for using the term on Twitter last year.
 As much as the Wachowskis intend for their Cyberpunk vision to be a liberatory and spiritual story, “The Matrix” is first and foremost a consumer product.
 As a product it can’t be entirely free from systems of control and individualistic fulfillment which only occasionally propels marginalized creatives to fame.

 This isn’t to say that taking inspiration from Cyberpunk is invalid because its fiction and is not, “pure” politics.
 Politics is embedded in everyday life, from the banal avenues through which we access media to the content of the work themselves.
 One can debate the substance of Cyberpunk as art, but just because its not in the same form as a presidential debate or an academic paper doesn’t mean that its contents are completely frivolous.
 There’s a tendency in discourse to reduce politics to formalism, calcifying the forces of the economy and laws it into bi-yearly rituals of candidacies and voting.
-But this analysis ignores all the ways in which even the lives we take for granted are shaped by vast, overriding structure.
+But this analysis ignores all the ways in which even the lives we take for granted are shaped by vast, overriding structures.
 These structures shape spaces of intimacy and recognition, to the point where even choices made with “common sense” are acts of surrender to what imprisons us.
 That right-wingers use the imagery of Cyberpunk in lazy, reactionary ways doesn’t mean that the subgenre has been tainted and should be abandoned.
-But there’s a danger in trying to wrest a craft a purity narrative in contrast to CDPR’s “betrayal” in response.
+But there’s a danger in trying to craft a purity narrative in contrast to CDPR’s “betrayal” in response.
 The best of the genre is as shaped by predictions and fears of techno-Asian hegemony as Golden Age Sci-Fi would be shaped by the Manhattan Project.

 As a language, Cyberpunk can be fluid, but it carries with it is shaped by material conditions, so much so that even our positive responses to the idea of cybernetic enhancements as a metaphor for trans personhood rests on subjectivity.
 Sometimes this subjectivity is a positive one that can lead to insights into other connected causes, like those of disabled and colonized peoples.
-Other times its to pathologize the presence of these traits as synonymous with the decay of “Western Civilization”.
+Other times its used to pathologize the presence of these traits as synonymous with the decay of “Western Civilization”.
 Even with Pondsmith’s efforts as a Black creator, the genre has struggled with bad to sloppy racial politics for decades.
 And its gender politics can be equally troublesome.
 Gavia Baker-Whitelaw argues for Cyberpunk fiction to be better, criticizing even Pondsmith’s game for how it approaches gender divergence, while highlighting examples of affirming narratives,

 “Ghost in the Shell is a great example of an accidental trans narrative,” cyberpunk RPG writer and zine editor Kira Magrann told the Daily Dot.
 Best known from the 1995 anime movie, Ghost in the Shell stars Major Motoko Kusanagi, a cyborg with a human brain inside a cybernetic body.
 Depicted as a beautiful, doll-like woman, the film’s iconic title sequence shows her “shell” being assembled from its component parts.
 The franchise explicitly illustrates the separation between mind and body, the latter of which was designed and built by outside forces.